topbitdu/repres-hyper_text/ROADMAP.md

 2. Improve the Style partial to load Font Awesome v4.6.3 by default
 3. Improve the Style partial to load Font Awesome v3.5.2 by default

+## v1.0.2
+1. Improve the Script partial to load jQuery v2.2.4 by default

 ## v1.1
 1. Improve the Meta partial